 Once we arrived at the airport in Nice, we hired a car from Avis (hiring a car in Nice DEFINITELY needs another post, so check it out).
 Driving in Nice isn’t complicated as long as you have a phone with Google maps and 3G.
-We arrived at our lovely apartment which we hired via Airbnb (btw, do you want a free 30 euro-coupon from AirBnB?
-Click here!) and as it was my birthday, went to the city centre to walk and wait for amazing dinner.
+We arrived at our lovely apartment (since we booked last moment, pretty much all the nice and affordable hotels were gone).
+As it was my birthday, went to the city centre to walk and wait for amazing dinner.
 However, if you have a bigger budget, I recommend you to stay in a hotel with parking included.

 I must admit, that at first, I was really disappointed by Nice.
 We went to Gare (Railway Station) in order to find the nearest money exchange office and this part of the city looked quite dirty.
 Moreover, it wasn’t possible to eat literally anywhere.
 It was around 4:40 pm and the service in the restaurants stopped.